fixcer/walk-service/README.md

 4. Edit configuration postgresql, redis in **src/main/resources/application.yml** file
 5. Create an empty database **walk-service** and schema **public**

+# Documentation
+You can see API documentation, system design, database design at `docs` folder

 # Swagger
 Project using API-First approach, you can see swagger at `src/main/resources/swagger/api.yaml`